Academic Visitor Programme

 How long is the programme?

-The maximum duration that an Academic Visitor may be permitted to stay at The City Law School is twelve weeks, or one-term.
+The typical duration of a visiting fellowship/ scholarship at The City Law School is twelve weeks, or one-term.

-The City Law School is currently inviting applications for the Autumn Term 2018/19 (17 September - 7 December 2018).
-The deadline for receiving the applications is 15 April 2017.
+The City Law School is currently inviting applications for the Spring Term 2018/19 (21 January - 12 April 2019).
+The deadline for receiving the applications is 15 August 2018.

 Visa & Accommodation